wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-device-compliance-policies/includes/3-explore-device-compliance-policy.md

 Intune compliance policies are created in the Devices section of the Endpoint Manager admin center.
 The device compliance dashboard for monitoring can be found under Reports.

 By default, when Intune detects a device that isn't compliant, it immediately marks the device as noncompliant.
-In each compliance policy you can configure actions for noncompliant devices, which provides you with additional flexibility in deciding what to do.
+In each compliance policy you can configure actions for noncompliant devices, which provide you with additional flexibility in deciding what to do.
 For example, in a typical scenario, organizations will block access to company resources from a non-compliant device.
 However, you can configure a compliance policy that instead allows a non-compliant device to access company resources as long as the device is made compliant within a specified grace period.
 If compliance is not achieved by that time, the device will no longer be able to access company resources.

 There are two types of noncompliant actions: